 A client that has received multiple partial responses to GET requests on a target resource MAY combine those responses into a larger continuous range if they share the same strong validator.¶

 If the most recent response is a 206 (Partial Content) response and at least one of the matching stored responses is a 200 (OK), then the combined response header fields consist of the most recent 200 response's header fields.
 If all of the matching stored responses are 206 responses, then the stored response with the most recent header fields is used as the source of header fields for the combined response, except that the client MUST use other header fields provided in the new response, aside from Content-Range, to replace all instances of the corresponding header fields in the stored response.¶

 The combined response message body consists of the union of partial content ranges in the new response and each of the selected responses.
-If the union consists of the entire range of the representation, then the client MUST record the combined response as if it were a complete 200 (OK) response, including a Content-Length header field that reflects the complete length.
-Otherwise, the client MUST record the set of continuous ranges as one of the following: an incomplete 200 (OK) response if the combined response is a prefix of the representation, a single 206 (Partial Content) response containing a multipart/byteranges body, or multiple 206 (Partial Content) responses, each with one continuous range that is indicated by a Content-Range header field.¶
+If the union consists of the entire range of the representation, then the client MUST process the combined response as if it were a complete 200 (OK) response, including a Content-Length header field that reflects the complete length.
+Otherwise, the client MUST process the set of continuous ranges as one of the following: an incomplete 200 (OK) response if the combined response is a prefix of the representation, a single 206 (Partial Content) response containing a multipart/byteranges body, or multiple 206 (Partial Content) responses, each with one continuous range that is indicated by a Content-Range header field.¶

 The 416 (Range Not Satisfiable) status code indicates that none of the ranges in the request's Range header field (Section 3.1) overlap the current extent of the selected resource or that the set of ranges requested has been rejected due to invalid ranges or an excessive request of small or overlapping ranges.¶

 For byte ranges, failing to overlap the current extent means that the first-byte-pos of all of the byte-range-spec values were greater than the current length of the selected representation.
-When this status code is generated in response to a byte range request, the sender SHOULD generate a Content-Range header field specifying the current length of the selected representation (Section 4.2).¶
+When this status code is generated in response to a byte-range request, the sender SHOULD generate a Content-Range header field specifying the current length of the selected representation (Section 4.2).¶

 HTTP/1.1 416 Range Not Satisfiable Date: Fri, 20 Jan 2012 15:41:54 GMT Content-Range: bytes */47022

-The HTTP Range Unit Registry defines the name space for the range unit names and refers to their corresponding specifications.
-The registry will be created and maintained at <http://www.iana.org/assignments/http-parameters>.¶
+The "HTTP Range Unit Registry" defines the namespace for the range unit names and refers to their corresponding specifications.
+The registry has been created and is now maintained at <http://www.iana.org/assignments/http-parameters>.¶

 Registration of an HTTP Range Unit MUST include the following fields: ¶

 |Range Unit Name||Description||Reference|